Boots in the Dirt

 Soil Air - "Air Within the Soil"

 The higher concentration of carbon dioxide comes from the soil microbial respiration.
-Soil air containing one hundred times more carbon dioxide than atmospheric air is a testament to just how many soil microbes exist in a “healthy” soil.
+Soil air containing ten times more carbon dioxide than atmospheric air is a testament to just how many soil microbes exist in a “healthy” soil.

 A healthy soil will have a deep aerobic zone, ample biological activity, and diverse carbon forms “food”.
 This is the soil environment necessary to grow high quality high °BRIX crops.

-- Soil air contains one hundred times more carbon dioxide (CO2) than the atmosphere.
+- Soil air contains ten times more carbon dioxide (CO2) than the atmosphere.